Internal Family Systems

 It depends.
 For some individuals, with one specific traumatic event, 6-12 sessions of EMDR can be sufficient in reducing traumatic distress.
 For other individuals with more complex trauma, EMDR can be utilized as a supplement to more traditional long form talk therapy.

-How Do I Know if EMDR is right for me?
+How Do I Know if IFS is right for me?

 Feel free to reach out for a free 15 minute consult with one of our EMDR therapists to learn more or answer any specific questions.